-The information below is a guide to help you with your South Africa company registration, this serves as a general guide and may be subject to the most recent changes of the legislation in various jurisdictions.
-We invite you to Contact Us for the latest update and free quotation.
+The information below details the requirements and documentation needed to proceed with your South Africa company registration.
+Please note that the information is simply a guide to help you with your South Africa company formation, and may be subject to the most recent changes of legislation in various jurisdictions.

 Legal form: The most common form of business entity in South Africa is the limited liability company.
 All South African companies are governed by the Companies Act No 61 of 1973 as amended, which was originally based on English company law.
 The Act prescribes the procedures to be followed to form a private or public company.
 The Companies Act is administered by the Companies and Intellectual Property Registration Office (CIPRO – formerly the Registrar of Companies), whose offices are in Pretoria.
 All South African close corporations are governed by the Close Corporations Act, which is also administered by CIPRO.
 In addition to meeting the requirements of the Companies Act (and/or the Close Corporations Act, where applicable) a business generally has to register with the authorities that regulate VAT, employees tax, provincial and regional services levies, workmen’s compensation and the unemployment insurance fund.
 Companies and individuals must also register for income tax purposes.
 Business licenses are required for certain activities and are generally easily obtainable from the licensing authorities, subject to compliance with the relevant requirements.